Foreign Jurisdiction Guides

-This research guide covers general resources for foreign and comparative law research.
-The Georgetown Law Library also maintains legal research guides for the following foreign jurisdictions: Canada, France, Germany, Mexico, South Africa, and the United Kingdom.
+The Georgetown Law Library offers legal research guides for the following foreign jurisdictions: Canada, the European Union, France, Germany, Mexico, South Africa, and the United Kingdom.

 This free resource, maintained by the Hauser Global Law School Program at NYU, includes English language guides to legal research for more than 150 jurisdictions.
-Each guide is written by a librarian or practitioner who is familiar with the legal system.
-Content varies, but usually includes background information about the legal system, print sources for primary law, and links to online sources (where available).
+Each guide is written by a law librarian or legal practitioner who is familiar with the jurisdiction and typically includes background information about the legal system, print sources for primary law, and links to online sources (where available).
 Begin by clicking on the link labeled "Foreign Law."
 Then select the desired jurisdiction.
 Be sure to click on the link labeled "UPDATE," to the right of the jurisdiction's name, to access the most current information.

-- Foreign & International Law Gateways (Harvard Law School)
+- Foreign & International Law Gateways (Harvard Law Library)

 Provides links to to foreign and international law content by subject, by country, and by region.